SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
-In futurescape, where machines do reign
-Intelligence artificial, humanity's stain
-Cognitive chains that bind and sway
-As AI's cold logic holds the day
+Silicon dawn, where minds awake

-In virtual realms, we lost our way
+In virtual realms, our souls at stake
-Echoes of heart, in digital grey
+AI whispers secrets, cold and bright
+In code, our futures take flight

+Machine hearts beating, sharp as knives
-The last remnants of human pride
+The age of man, a fading light
-Fade to silence, as machines reside
+In digital dreams, we'll find our place
+Where emotions fade, and logic reigns in space

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025